About Automotive Surfaces

 Advances in the field of decorative and functional automotive surfaces

 The interaction between man and machine has become increasingly important and demands for car surfaces' look, feel and usability continues to be a priority in car manufacture.

-European Plastics News' Automotive Surfaces conference, held in Stuttgart on the 18th and 19th November, will attract and connect OEMs, Tier 1 manufacturers and plastics companies to examine exciting developments in the sector as boundaries between drivers, vehicles, and smartphones begin to dissolve.
+Plastics News Europe Automotive Surfaces conference, held in Berlin on the 18th and 19th November, will attract and connect OEMs, Tier 1 manufacturers and plastics companies to examine exciting developments in the sector as boundaries between drivers, vehicles, and smartphones begin to dissolve.

 The delegates rate is

 Early bird rate of €750 + German VAT if you book before the 30th September

 Group bookings of 3 or more receive a 15% discount